kunzaatko/LuaSnip/DOC.md

 # Absolute Indexer

-Just as powerful as [Key Indexer](#key-indexer), but a bit more verbose (with no general advantages).
-Consider just using it instead.
+`absolute_indexer` allows accessing nodes by their unique jump-index path from the snippet-root.
+This makes it almost as powerful as [Key Indexer](#key-indexer), but again removes the possibility of referring to non-jumpable nodes and makes it all a bit more error-prone since the jump-index paths are hard to follow, and (unfortunately) have to be a bit verbose (see the long example of `absolute_indexer`-positions below).
+Consider just using [Key Indexer](#key-indexer) instead.

 (The solution-snippet from [Key Indexer](#key-indexer), but using `ai` instead.)
 ```lua